-T

-Promote professionalis
+professionalism

-and a positive practic e
+and a positive practice

-environment.

-Action workforce prioriti es
+environme ent.

+Action we orkforce priorities

-that contribute to enhance
+that contr ibute to enhanced

-recruitment and retention of
+recruitmer and retention of

 nurses and midwives.

-May contribute clinical or
+May cont ribute clinical or

-portfolio expertise for the
+expertise for the

-management of assets an
+ent of assets and

-equipment.

-Implement, evaluate an d
+equipment

+t, evaluate and

-report on health service
+health services,

-policies practice outcom
+practice outcomes

-and performance targets.
+mance targets.

-Change management
+Change man

-Effectively apply change e
+y apply change

-management expertise.
+ent expertise.

-Participate in innovation
+e in innovation,

-and monitor and report of
+tor and report on

-the impact of change of 11
+ct of change on

-practice and service needs.
+nd service needs.

+practice at

 An employee who is a registered nurse/registered midwife who works with in an expansive and/or complex heath service environment.
-Classification may include but is not limited to: